'There will be some rural customers who cannot get Spark Sport' - Spark Sport boss

 Farmside's entry-level plan, for example, offers 10GB of data during peak times, and 20GB off-peak.

-Latch said that around 3GB of data per game, people could still squeeze RWC coverage within their limits.
+Latch said that around 6GB of data per game for a high definition stream, people could still squeeze RWC coverage within their limits.

 Urban issues, too